 There are an estimated 1.9 billion children in the world currently, around 27% of the total world population [26].
 Children are frequently exposed to antibiotics in their early life.
 There is limited data on rates of prescribing for children in low-middle income country (LMIC) settings, but it is likely there are around 1-2 billion courses of antibiotics taken by children each year, by far the commonest medicine that children receive.
 The results of this review are therefore very disappointing in that for nearly all common infections, the optimal dose of antibiotic is still unknown.
 Indeed, the evidence base for the optimal choice of drug for most common infections, as well as for dose, duration and delivery/formulation is remarkably limited.
 Clearly much remains to be done.
-The WHO has made a good start by defining the most important “Access” antibiotics that are needed to treat the most common and serious infections.
+The WHO has made a good start by defining the most important “Access” and “Watch” antibiotics that are needed to treat the most common and serious infections.
 These two submitted papers [Rashed et al. 2019, Gastine et al. 2019] provide a framework that can be used to clarify where the gaps in evidence are and what studies need to be performed to improve the quality of prescribing through a more formal and reproducible process.

 There remains a serious challenge in defining the “optimal” dose of any antibiotic given to a child.
-Previously PK-PD exposure to target the commonest pathogens causing a specific clinical infection syndrome could be defined and dosing regimens derived based on maximising efficacy usually extrapolated from adult data.More recently regulators have accepted that safety parameters can also be extrapolated from adult data for at least well-established classes of antibiotics.
+Previously, PK-PD exposure to target the commonest pathogens causing a specific clinical infection syndrome could be defined and dosing regimens derived based on maximising efficacy usually extrapolated from adult data.
+Also, although there are very few studies that are considered real PD studies, it is easier to extrapolate PD target for antibiotics compared to other drugs, because antimicrobials target micro-organisms and not a physiological mechanism.
+More recently regulators have accepted that safety parameters can also be extrapolated from adult data for at least well-established classes of antibiotics [27].
 The therapeutic index, which is used to compare the serum level of the therapeutically effective dose to the toxic dose of a drug, has been challenged recently with increasing rates of antimicrobial resistance in both high and LMICs.
 Standard dosing regimens for common antibiotics may no longer be adequate with steadily increasing minimum inhibitory concentrations (MICs) of common pathogens.
 Increasing exposure to try and combat this problem, such as increasing the dose to achieve higher Cmax, may in turn lead to increased toxicity.
 The balance will be to optimise dosing regimens as needed to maintain clinical outcomes, while keeping the risks of toxicity minimal.
 This adds complexity to dosing guidance, where optimal exposures may vary geographically due to varying rates of resistance between countries or regions.
 Further complexity is added by the need to alter dosing guidance for either a child who has complex underlying disease or is critically ill.
-Standard European Committee on Antimicrobial Susceptibility Testing (EUCAST) breakpoints for deriving optimal clinical outcomes from drug exposure are based virtually entirely on adult clinical outcome data [27].
+Standard European Committee on Antimicrobial Susceptibility Testing (EUCAST) breakpoints for deriving optimal clinical outcomes from drug exposure are based virtually entirely on adult clinical outcome data [28].
 Higher antibiotic exposures may be required for children with developing or impaired immune systems, such as neonates or those with malnutrition, HIV or other complex underlying conditions.
 Neonates and children with severe infections, such as sepsis, may also have complex alterations in PK characteristics, including volume of distribution and excretion, such as augmented renal clearance.
 Historically the approach that has been taken is, for example in the UK, to double the dose in severe infection, but this may be inadequate in the context of severe and/or resistant infections.